tristanjuricek/knockoff/src/main/markdown/30-Implementation/10-Parsing/20-Span_Conversion.markdown

 If we find any kind of HTML/XML-like element within the content, and it's not a single element, we try to find the ending element.
-If that segment isn't well-formed, we just ignore the element.
-The matcher
+If that segment isn't well-formed, we just ignore the element, and treat it like text.

+We also match

 ### `InlineHTMLMatcher`

 Any sequences of HTML in content are matched by the `InlineHTMLMatcher`.
+Note that this uses a recursive method `hasMatchedClose` to deal with the situations where one span contains other spans - it's basically like parenthesis matching.

     // In knockoff2/InlineHTMLMatcher.scala
     package knockoff2